abruzzi/react-application-is-not-a-thing/readme.md

 # The patterns of building "React" applications

-All right, I have explain what I mean when I say there is no such thing as a React application.
-I mean, there are front-end applications written in JavaScript or TypeScript that happen to use React as their view layer.
-More often than not, people squeeze different things into React components or hooks to make the application work, but the effort of understanding the code with these *ad hoc* additions is relatively high, as well as the increased risk to code modification.
+Firstly, there isn't such a thing as React application.
+I mean, there are front-end applications written in JavaScript or TypeScript that happen to use React as their views.
+However, I think it's not fair to call them React applications, just as we wouldn't call a Java EE application JSP application.

+More often than not, people squeeze different things into React components or hooks to make the application work.
+This type of less-organised structure isn't a problem if the application is small or mostly without much business logic.
+However, as more business logic shifted to front-end in many cases, this everything-in-component shows problems.
+To be more specific, the effort of understanding such type of code is relatively high, as well as the increased risk to code modification.

-In this article, I would like to discuss a few patterns and techniques you can use to reshape your “React application" into a regular one, but with React as its view (you can even swap these views into another view libray without too much efforts).
+In this article, I would like to discuss a few patterns and techniques you can use to reshape your “React application" into a regular one, and only with React as its view (you can even swap these views into another view libray without too much efforts).

-The critical point here is you should analyse what role each part is playing within an application (even on the surface, they might be packed in the same file).
-Separate view from no-view logic, split the no-view logic further by their responsibilities and place them in the right places.
+The critical point here is you should analyse what role each part of the code is playing within an application (even on the surface, they might be packed in the same file).
+Separate view from no-view logic, split the no-view logic further by their responsibilities and place them in the **right** places.

-The benefit of this separation is that you will be more confident to make changes in the underlying domain logic without worrying too much about the surface views, and vice versa.
+The benefit of this separation is that it allows you to make changes in the underlying domain logic without worrying too much about the surface views, or vice versa.
+Also, it can increase the reusability of the domain logic in other places as they are not coupled to any other parts.

 ## React is a humble library for building views